 Animal bites to the hand require meticulous cleansing.
 Your doctor or other medical personnel will wash the wound and might trim away any devitalized (dead) tissue, damaged skin, blood clots, or other particles that could be a source of infection.
 It is important to look for signs of lymphangitis, indicated by the presence of red streaks up the forearm.
 When the wound is infected, a culture is obtained to identify the type of bacteria that is causing the infection and thus help determine the antibiotic that is most effective for treatment.

 The use of antibiotics for animal bites depends on the particular circumstances of the injury, patient health, and sensitivity to various medications, and the appearance of the wound.
 Some bites require the use of intravenous (IV) antibiotics, while others may be treated with oral medications.
 The presence of an underlying fracture usually dictates inpatient antibiotic treatment.
 If you are diagnosed as having an infection of a flexor tendon sheath or joint, you will need to have hand surgery, which would need to be performed as soon as possible.

 Follow-up care is crucial in the case of animal or human bite wounds, to ensure that infection is diminishing or has not developed, and to restore the hand as best as possible to its former condition.
-These injuries should be taken seriously to prevent poor function of your hand.
+These injuries should be taken seriously to prevent the poor function of your hand.